 Some details: For paper assignments, "two class meetings" means at the end of class two class days later.
 For example, if an assignment is turned back on Monday, the student must re-turn-in the assignment by the end of class Friday.
 Students do not receive extra time to redo problems if they are delayed in receiving the graded assignment because of absence or lateness-time is measured by when you would have received it back, not when you actually did.
 Since programming assignments are submitted electronically and graded automatically, students have opportunity to re-turn-in a problem only if they have submitted a good-faith attempt by the original due date.
 The instructor or TA will send them a partial-credit assessment by email.
 Students then have three weekdays (72 hours) while the college is in session from the time that the TA emails an assessment of partial credit to re-turn-in a solution to the problem.
 For example, if a student receives a graded homework by email at 2:16 am Thursday, the student must re-turn-in the assignment no later than 2:16 am Tuesday.
 These are all accounted on a per-problem basis.
 Any problem for which the "two class days" period has elapsed is no longer eligible for re-turn-in; similarly, problems for which no attempt was turned in for the original due date are not eligible for re-turn-in (students may still turn in such problems for correction and comments, but not for credit).
-In any case, the opportunity applies only to answers that have an error of substance; answers with only .25 point deduction).
+In any case, the opportunity applies only to answers that have an error of substance; answers with only a minor mistake that is completely corrected by the grader's comments may not be resubmitted (for proofs, this would apply to answers with only .25 point deduction).